Wednesday, September 18, 2024

 Regardless, Jonny Quest was in many ways a pioneering show.
 It was the first adventure series ever produced by Hanna-Barbera, who had previously focused only on comedy.
 It was also the first ever adventure cartoon to air on American broadcast network television in prime time.
 It paved the way for other adventure cartoons from Hanna-Barbera, from Space Ghost to Samon & Goliath, as well as adventure cartoons from other studios, such as Filmation's The New Adventures of Superman.

 The fact that Jonny Quest was the first adventure cartoon to air on broadcast network television probably accounts for much of its continued popularity.
 Indeed, its blend of adventure and science fiction still remains unique to this day.
 What is more, it had a very distinctive look.
 Jonny Quest had the look of an adventure comic book or such comic strips as Milton Caniff's Terry and the Pirates.
-The futuristic technology of the time, such as hovercraft and jet-packs, also set it apart from other comic books of the time.
+The futuristic technology of the time, such as hovercraft and jet-packs, also set it apart from other cartoons of the time.
 To this day Jonny Quest remains Doug Wildey's best known work and one of Hanna-Barbera's most popular shows.

 Dan Day, Jr. said...